Natalie Maines

 Natalie Louise Maines (born October 14, 1974) is an American musician.
 She is the lead vocalist for the country band the Chicks.

 In 1995, after leaving Berklee College of Music, Maines was recruited by the Dixie Chicks to replace their lead singer, Laura Lynch.
 With Maines as lead vocalist, the band earned 10 Country Music Association Awards and 13 Grammy Awards for their work between 1998 and 2007.

-In 2006, with Maines still acting as lead singer, the Dixie Chicks released Taking the Long Way.
+In 2006, the Dixie Chicks released Taking the Long Way.
 The album subsequently won five Grammy Awards (including Album of the Year).
-The Dixie Chicks' new album, Gaslighter was released on July 17, 2020.
+The Chicks' latest album, Gaslighter was released on July 17, 2020.
 As a solo artist, Maines released the album, Mother, on May 7, 2013.

 Early life

 Maines was born in Lubbock, Texas, to country musician and producer Lloyd Maines and Tina May Maines.
 She attended Nat Williams Elementary School in Lubbock, where her second-grade teacher recalls being told by Maines during a math lesson, "Teacher, I don't need to learn this stuff—I'm gonna be a star."
 Maines was a cheerleader while attending O. L. Slaton Junior High School.
 She graduated in 1992 from Lubbock High School where she had participated in the school choir.
 Maines has described growing up in conservative Texas, saying "I always rebelled against that.
 My parents sent me and my sister to public minority schools so I always felt like a hippie and a rebel. ...
 As a teenager I always loved not thinking in the way I knew the majority of people thought.
 I always stood up for minorities. ...
 I've always stood up for homosexuals.
 I just always had these really strong convictions about doing so."

 Following the completion of high school, Maines attended several colleges.
 She spent two semesters pursuing an undeclared major at West Texas A&M. Her studies focused heavily on radio, and a year and a half at South Plains College.
 One of Maines's instructors at South Plains, and a former member of The Maines Brothers Band, Cary Banks, recalled "She was mostly into rock'n'roll, rhythm and blues ... alternative rock."
 When Banks encountered Maines on campus, he said that she usually needed to vent a little steam.
 "She would get into a lot of political arguments" at the predominantly Republican school, and was a fan of Texas Governor Ann Richards.
 "She's always been opinionated and hardheaded like her dad."
 In December 1994, Maines auditioned for and received a full vocal scholarship to Berklee College of Music.
 She pursued the diploma program at Berklee but dropped out before the completion of her studies.
 Even though Maines is from Lubbock, home of Texas Tech University, she only attended the 1995 summer course in "Introductory Wildlife".